WIPACrepo/SkyDriver/README.md

 &nbsp;
 ### `/scan/SCAN_ID` - DELETE
 -------------------------------------------------------------------------------
-_Abort a scan and/or mark manifest & result as "deleted"_
+_Abort a scan and/or mark manifest and result as "deleted"_

 #### Arguments
 | Argument                  | Type        | Required/Default | Description          |